I am a second year Electrical Engineering major at UCLA

 and code a car capable of solving a maze.
 This car again utilized an IR transmitter

-and reciever system as well as an H bridge to navigate walls of a maze- turning and
+and reciever system as well as an H bridge to navigate walls of a maze.

-Through my Introduction to Computer Science II class, I coded a version of Tetris in C++ that
+Through my Data Structures and Algorithms class, I coded a version of Tetris in C++ that

 Just For Fun

-Outside of all this, I enjoy dancing and, lately, I've been
+Outside of all this, I enjoy dancing, designing, and baking-